MY PERIOD IS AWESOME (MPIA)

-There is evidence of how lack of adequate menstrual hygiene management (MHM) and support in sexual and reproductive health and rights (SMHR) education, forces menstruators to stay home from school and work, while others are being detained by their families or subject to humiliating treatment.
+There is evidence of how lack of adequate menstrual hygiene management (MHM) and support in sexual and reproductive health and rights (SRHR) education, forces menstruators to stay home from school and work, while others are being detained by their families or subject to humiliating treatment.

 When menstruators cannot go to school, get work or take part in daily life on equal terms, it means reduced representation in society.

 Equal education is a fundamental human right and essential for the exercise of all other human rights.
 It promotes individual freedom and empowerment and yields important development benefits.

 Giving menstruators the right conditions to manage their menstruation and adequate SRHR education is giving them a better chances for success in life.